terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_alb_importable_cloud.html.markdown

 # vcd\_nsxt\_alb\_importable\_cloud

-Supported in provider *v3.4+* and VCD 10.2+ with NSX-T and ALB.
+Supported in provider *v3.4+* and VCLOUD 10.2+ with NSX-T and ALB.

 Provides a data source to reference existing ALB Importable Clouds.
 An NSX-T Importable Cloud is a reference to a Cloud configured in ALB Controller.

 ~> Only `System Administrator` can use this data source.

-~> VCD 10.3.0 has a caching bug which prevents listing importable clouds immediately after [ALB Controller](/providers/terraform-viettelidc/vcloud/latest/docs/resources/nsxt_alb_controller) is created.
+~> VCLOUD 10.3.0 has a caching bug which prevents listing importable clouds immediately after [ALB Controller](/providers/terraform-viettelidc/vcloud/latest/docs/resources/nsxt_alb_controller) is created.
 This data should be available 15 minutes after the Controller is created.